 - Who joins?
 What is the club membership profile?

 - We have no age limits and no barriers on the basis of sex, marital status,

 sexuality, disability, race or religion.
 The club currently has

 in excess of 100 members with the

 main ages group being 50s to 60s.

 - What do I get for my money?

 - Unlike some clubs, Simply Social is not a business, run for profit.
 We charge an

-annual subscription to pay for printing of the monthly events programme, marketing, insurance and
+annual subscription to pay for marketing, insurance and

 general administration costs.
 We also promote a